phalcon/documentation/docs/forms.md

 - Call any setters on the `entity` if present
 - Assign the value to the property with the same name on the `entity`.

 Once the `bind()` process finishes, the modified `entity` will be passed in the `beforeValidation` event (if events are enabled) and after that, all the validators will be called on the form using the modified `entity` object.

 !!! info "NOTE"

+    During `isValid()`, field filters are applied through the form binding flow even when an element has no validators.
+This keeps entity/input normalization consistent across validated and non-validated fields.

+!!! info "NOTE"